 Sure her persona laughs it off but inside she feels her self-worth is bloated and not real.
 And she knows it.

 Inside her mind she believes,

 “Why would a real cool guy who is in control want to be with someone who loses control all too often.
 Why would a great man who wants a relationship want it with someone whose unpredictable, moody, and thinks way too much.”

 When she begins to question her worth she instantly puts those she’s attracted to above her in esteem and she’s guaranteeing herself to settle with dating loser after loser.

 This woman is highly attractive, fun to be around, she knows how to flirt.
 Her outward self-esteem is high but that is just her persona.
 Inside she’s a mess always questioning herself, her relationships, and whether or not she deserves anything of what her “looks” have given her.

 If you question yourself as a person- if you don’t feel good enough – if you feel your looks have given you undue privileges – chances are you’re going to attract men who YOU define as a loser.

-If it’s not obvious by now what needs to change is not the losers but how much you value yourself so you can attract those higher quality men and keep them too.
+What needs to change is not the losers, but how much you value yourself so you can begin to attract those higher quality men and keep them around too.